philnguyen/termination/README.md

   [f (exact-nonnegative-integer? . -> . exact-nonnegative-integer? #:total? #t)])
 ```

+The static checker can be invoked on a file as a command-line tool as in `raco scv file-name.rkt`.

 ## Option 2: Build packages from source

 Before building the checkers,